 Right from the start, you’ll work in a job with annual progression and be supported by gold standard teaching.
 Everything you learn – whether it’s in between meetings, during your commute or on campus – is to build the new professional you.

-Our apprentices are making waves in Microsoft, Virgin Media and a wide range of SMEs.
+Our apprentices are making waves at Microsoft, Virgin Media and a wide range of SMEs.
 You can specialise in business, technology or manufacturing, which covers the marketing of new apps to the production of chocolate floors*.

 If you’re the kind of person who doesn’t want to wait to start their career and still wants a gold standard education, take the first step by visiting: www.aston.ac.uk/apprenticeships